-Let’s explain what it is and why it is such a Biggy
+Let’s explain what is the 9 month sleep regression and why it is such a Biggy?

-To get baby back to sleep, parents often try everything.
+To get baby back to sleep, parents often try everything that comes to mind.

 Assess your child’s response when you walk out of the room while she is playing during the day.
 If she was happy playing on her own while you were in the room, but cries immediately when you leave the room, then she is probably going through this separation anxiety phase.
 Try to remain as loving, confident and natural as usual.